Filipe Gouveia

 António Filipe de Sousa Gouveia (born 12 May 1973) is a Portuguese football manager and former player who played as a central midfielder.
-He is the current manager of Saudi Arabian club Al-Hazem.

 He amassed Primeira Liga totals of 174 matches and 17 goals over eight seasons, representing Farense, Belenenses, Boavista, Paços de Ferreira, Nacional and Gil Vicente.
 He added 159 appearances and 21 goals in the Segunda Liga, in a 19-year senior career.

 Gouveia started working as a manager in 2011.

 Playing career

 Born in the Porto outskirts of Massarelos, Gouveia played youth football with five clubs, having two separate spells at Sport Clube Senhora da Hora.
-He made his senior debut with Varzim S.C. in the 1991–92 season, and continued competing in the third division the following years.
+He made his senior debut with Varzim in the 1991–92 season, and continued competing in the third division the following years.

-From 1995 to 1998, Gouveia represented C.F.
-União and F.C.
-Paços de Ferreira, with both clubs in the Segunda Liga.
-Subsequently, he signed with S.C.
-Farense, playing his first match in the Primeira Liga on 12 September 1998 against FC Porto (90 minutes played, 2–0 away loss).
+From 1995 to 1998, Gouveia represented União da Madeira and Paços de Ferreira, with both clubs in the Segunda Liga.
+Subsequently, he signed with Farense, playing his first match in the Primeira Liga on 12 September 1998 against Porto (90 minutes played, 2–0 away loss).

-On the last day of the 2000 January transfer window, Gouveia was loaned by C.F.
-Os Belenenses to Montpellier HSC in the French Ligue 1, alongside teammate Rui Pataca.
-At the end of the campaign he returned to Portugal, joining Boavista FC; he contributed eight substitute appearances in his first year, as the Chequereds won their first and only national championship.
+On the last day of the 2000 January transfer window, Gouveia was loaned by Belenenses to Montpellier in the French Ligue 1, alongside teammate Rui Pataca.
+At the end of the campaign he returned to Portugal, joining Boavista; he contributed eight substitute appearances in his first year, as the Chequereds won their only national championship.

-Gouveia moved to C.D.
-Nacional in summer 2002, proceeding to enjoy his most steady period and leaving after three top-flight seasons and competitive totals of 92 games and 12 goals.
-He signed with Gil Vicente F.C. on a free transfer on 7 June 2005 and, after appearing in just five matches in the first half of 2006–07, with the team again in the second tier, he joined F.C.
-Vizela of the same league.
+Gouveia moved to Nacional in summer 2002, proceeding to enjoy his most steady period and leaving after three top-flight seasons and competitive totals of 92 games and 12 goals.
+He signed with Gil Vicente on a free transfer on 7 June 2005 and, after appearing in just five matches in the first half of 2006–07, with the team again in the second tier, he joined Vizela of the same league.

-On 23 June 2007, Gouveia signed a one-year deal with C.D.
-Aves, recently relegated from the top flight.
-After a spell with amateurs AC Vila Meã, he retired in 2010 at the age of 37.
+On 23 June 2007, Gouveia signed a one-year deal with Aves, recently relegated from the top flight.
+After a spell with amateurs Vila Meã, he retired in 2010 at the age of 37.